uw-echospace/group-website/content/post/2023-09-18-echoshader-refactor-intro/index.md

 slug:
 draft: false
 tags:
-summary: "Echospace hosted a contributor-[Dingrui Lei](https://github.com/ldr426), to refactor [echoshader](https://github.com/OSOceanAcoustics/echoshader), a package for interactive visualization of echosounder data."
+summary: "Echospace hosted a contributor - Dingrui Lei, to refactor echoshader - a package for interactive visualization of echosounder data."

 # Customize
 share: false